WAPOR 76th Annual Conference

 19-22 September 2023 ● Salzburg, Austria

-The World Association for Public Opinion Research is delighted to announce that our 76th Annual Conference will take place on September 19-22, 2023 in Salzburg, Austria.
-This year’s WAPOR annual meeting will be hosted and co-organized by the Paris Lodron University of Salzburg.
-The 2023 conference will be conducted in person.
-The event will be hosted by the Department of Sociology and Social Geography, with the preparations led by the Local Conference Chair Prof. Wolfgang Aschauer and WAPOR Conference Chair Prof. Holli Semetko (Emory University, USA).
+The WAPOR 76th Annual Conference took place on September 19-22, 2023 in Salzburg, Austria.
+This year’s WAPOR annual meeting was hosted and co-organized by the Paris Lodron University of Salzburg.
+The 2023 conference was conducted in person.
+The event was hosted by the Department of Sociology and Social Geography, with the preparations led by the Local Conference Chair Prof. Wolfgang Aschauer and WAPOR Conference Chair Prof. Holli Semetko (Emory University, USA).

 Conference Theme: Public Opinion Research in a Technology-Driven World